o3de/o3de.org/content/docs/user-guide/interactivity/physics/nvidia-physx/_index.md

 For more information, see [Configuring the PhysX System](/docs/user-guide/interactivity/physics/nvidia-physx/configuring/).

-## PhysX Materials
+## Physics Materials

-PhysX materials allow simulation properties to be configured by entity.
+Physics materials allow simulation properties to be configured by entity.
 Materials customize how an object reacts when it hits a surface and control qualities like friction and bounciness.
-You use the **Asset Editor** to create a material library, assign the library in PhysX Configuration, and then select a specific material from the library for the collider.
+You use the **Asset Editor** to create a physics material and then assign a material to the collider.

 For more information, see [Physics materials](/docs/user-guide/interactivity/physics/nvidia-physx/materials/).